Artificial Intelligence Act

 • Monitoring and oversight: The regulation requires EU Member States to establish appropriate monitoring and oversight authorities to ensure compliance with the requirements and standards of the regulation.

-The AI Act also establishes a European Artificial Intelligence Board, which will be responsible for overseeing the implementation and enforcement of the regulation across the EU.
+The AI Act also establishes a European Artificial Intelligence Office, which, together with the Member State authorities, which will be responsible for overseeing the implementation and enforcement of the regulation across the EU.

 Who is affected by the AI Act?